by Venkat Chennuru

 phys-schost-1# ldm add-domain ldg1 phys-schost-1# ldm set-vcpu 32 phys-schost-1# ldm set-mem 8g phys-schost-1# ldm add-vdisk ldg1-boot@primary-vds0 ldg1 phys-schost-1# ldm add-vdisk dvd@primary-vds0 ldg1 phys-schost-1# ldm add-vnet vnet0 primary-vsw0 ldg1

 If there is a mix of architectures in the cluster setup, change

 phys-schost-1# ldm set-domain cpu-arch=generic ldg1

-ldg1 should be installed before placing the domain under Oracle Solaris Cluster control.
+ldg1, should be installed and started before placing the domain under Oracle Solaris Cluster control: